cloudnative-pg/ciclops/README.md

 ## Outputs

-Two outputs might be produced:
+Up to three outputs might be produced:

+- `thermometer`: this will contain stand-alone text with a color-coded list of test metrics that can serve as an overview of the state of the test suite on CI/CD.
+This is generated on every execution of Ciclops.

 - `alerts`: this will contain stand-alone text with systematic failures detected by CIclops.
 It is meant to enable further steps in the calling